The study found:

 10. Despite prompt law enforcement responses, most shooting incidents were stopped by means other than law enforcement intervention.

 Often underappreciated is the art of target hardening, or making a location as impenetrable as you reasonably can.
-Unfortunately, in a school, this is difficult because the needs of a conducive educational environment can seem to conflict with the needs of a secure one.
+Unfortunately, in a school, this is difficult because the needs for a conducive educational environment can seem to conflict with the need of a secure one.

 Delaying starts and ends with controlling access.
 No one should have free reign to go into and out of a building, and anyone entering should be known.
 These days, technologies exist that can perform an automated criminal check when a driver’s license is produced and only grant access after that check is completed.